John Chavis Memorial Park Phase 1 Implementation

 - Surface 678

-On December 2, 2014, Raleigh City Council approved Clearscapes, a Raleigh Architecture + Art firm, to lead a strategic implementation study for the revised John Chavis Memorial Park Master Plan.
+On Dec.
+2, 2014, Raleigh City Council approved Clearscapes, a Raleigh Architecture + Art firm, to lead a strategic implementation study for the revised John Chavis Memorial Park Master Plan.
 Throughout the study, public meetings will be held to ensure alignment of design with the community’s vision and the park master plan.
 The design team is currently examining the adopted park master plan, the park site, and development options.
 The effort will include historic interpretation designs, phased development recommendations, and operation and financial analysis with cost estimates.
-Park development steps, such as construction documentation, engineering, and permitting, should be underway in the summer of 2016, following completion of the implementation study.
-Phase 1 construction is expected to begin in 2018.

 |Winter 2016||Public Input on Schematic Design|

 |Spring 2017||Council Approval of Schematic Design|

 |Summer 2017||Construction Documentation|

 The Chavis Park Community Conversation, a park planning effort from August 2012 through May 2014, resulted in an amended park master plan for the long-term development of the park.